 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Western Digital reported total greenhouse gas emissions of approximately 8,000,000,000 kg CO2e, with emissions distributed across various scopes: 144,045,700 kg CO2e (Scope 1), 521,365,600 kg CO2e (Scope 2), and a significant 7,532,445,000 kg CO2e (Scope 3).
+In 2024, Western Digital reported total greenhouse gas emissions of approximately 8,000,000,000 kg CO2e, with emissions distributed across all three scopes: 144,045,700 kg CO2e (Scope 1), 521,365,600 kg CO2e (Scope 2), and a significant 7,532,445,000 kg CO2e (Scope 3).
 The Scope 3 emissions primarily stem from the use of sold products, accounting for about 5,195,707,000 kg CO2e.
-Western Digital has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and Scope 2 emissions by 2030, based on a 2020 baseline.
-Additionally, the company is targeting a 50% reduction in Scope 3 emissions per petabyte of capacity sold by 2030.
-They are also committed to achieving net-zero emissions in their operations (Scope 1 and 2) by 2032.
-In support of their climate initiatives, Western Digital plans to utilise at least 10% net-zero fuels for ocean shipping by 2030, as part of their commitment to the First Movers Coalition.
-These efforts reflect the company's dedication to reducing its carbon footprint and addressing climate change effectively.
+Western Digital has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 42% by 2030 from a 2020 baseline.
+Additionally, the company has pledged to cut its Scope 3 emissions from the use of sold products by 50% per petabyte capacity sold by the same target year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The company is also committed to achieving net zero emissions in its operations (Scope 1 and 2) by 2032.
+This comprehensive approach reflects Western Digital's dedication to sustainability and its proactive stance in addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents